MatrylOne/TreeCalculator/README.md

 # TreeCalculator
-Prefix, infix and postfix calculator written in Java
+Prefix, infix and postfix calculator written in C++